 Calling all MRC-funded PhD students!

-For more information, and to enter the competition, please visit the Max Perutz Science Writing Award webpage.
+For more information, or to enter the competition please visit the Max Perutz Science Writing Award page.